Timeless Andes: Quito to Cuenca

 Know Before You Go

 • Itinerary prices are dependent on season of departure.
 Christmas, New Years and Easter (Semana Santa) are peak season, and prices during these periods are significantlky higher than other times of year.
-High season (cool/dry season) runs from July through December, and low season (hot/wet season) from January through June.
+High season runs from November through April, and green season from May through September.

-• Arrival: hotel check-in times are typically at 2:00pm, but you may arrive at any time during the day.
+• Arrival: hotel check-in times are at 3:00pm, but you may arrive at any time during the day.
 If you arrive prior to the scheduled check-in time, we will arrange for early check-in wherever possible.
-Ecuador grnats 90-day visa-free entry for Americans, Canadians and British citizens.
-Galapagos requires a $20 Transit Control Card, biosecurity check, and online declaration form submitted 48 hours before your flight, as well as proof or return/departure flight.
-Upon arrival, there is a $200/adult or $100/child Galapagos Park fee due in cash.

 • All prices in USD.